VL-ocean/coffee-choco-prj/TESTING.md

 Notes:
 - The source code for validation has been copied from the deployed version of the website, using "View source code" option.
 - Every page extends from base.html and includes header.html and footer.html
-- The 403.html page has not been checked, since the user is right away redirected to the Login page.

 <details>